War in Donbas: Government push into Donetsk and Luhansk cities

-After fighting severed various transmission lines, Luhansk city lost all access to electrical power.
+After fighting severed various transmission lines, Luhansk city lost all access to electrical power on 31 July.
 Little fuel remained to power emergency generators.
 Minor skirmishes occurred in Vasylivka and Zhovtneve.
 Meanwhile, talks between the separatists, Russia, Ukraine, and the OSCE were held in Minsk.
 Fighting continued in Shakhtarsk.
 An ambush by the insurgents on government forces there resulted in the deaths of ten soldiers.
 11 went missing, and 13 were wounded.
 A government offensive on the city of Pervomaisk in Luhansk Oblast continued.